 Healthcare systems are facing more challenges than before.
 The increasing number of patients, especially with chronic diseases, pushes the health industry to innovative solutions, including adopting healthcare technology and medical innovation.
 This involves emerging technology in healthcare, such as wearable technology in healthcare, virtual appointments, and metaverse technology.
 Traditional clinical practice depends on an informed relationship between patients and clinicians.
-However, building patient-centric healthcare innovation is essential to producing successful healthcare innovation, and the products like Gelato 33 Weed Strain are really good for healthy reasons.
+However, building patient-centric healthcare innovation is essential to producing successful healthcare innovation, and the products.

 Nowadays, healthcare innovation has more extensive applications in the healthcare industry than before along with healthcare technology trends.
 This adoption extends to treatments, diagnosis, and monitoring of medical conditions.
 Health innovation presents one of the essential elements of the medical industry as it provides the opportunity for the healthcare system to overcome many of the challenges such as:

 – Low medication adherence is wasting more than 50 % of healthcare costs for medications.
 This percentage increases to more than 60% in chronic disease

 – Very long waiting lists for treatments and clinical appointments

 – Missing appointments as patients forget their clinical appointments.